€146 Find Cheap Flights from New York to Ireland

 • Dublin Airport (DUB) has a US preclearance facility that is beneficial for return flights to the US from Ireland.
 Once you’ve gone through US preclearance at DUB, you won’t have to go through customs once you land in the US.

-Top 4 airlines serving from New York to Ireland
+Reviews of the top 3 airlines flying from New York to Ireland

 Need help choosing which airline to fly with from New York to Ireland?
 KAYAK airline reviews give an overall score for each airline based on loads of factors, including comfort, boarding, in-flight entertainment and more, to make your decision easier.
 See airline scores according to verified KAYAK customer reviews.